nita94/nita94/README.md

 ### Hey!
 I'm Nicholas Tan 👋

 I'm a software developer with a history in pharmacy and HR/Payroll software consultation and implementation, now navigating the software development realm.
-L Based in the Houston, TX area, I specialize in web development with a knack for JS, Python, React, and various backend frameworks.
+Currently in the Houston, TX area, I specialize in web development with a knack for JS, Python, React, and various backend frameworks.
 On the lookout for exciting opportunities to bring my unique blend of skills to the table!

+I'm currently working on designing a react-redux Art website for my very own mother. :) After that, I plan to continue building dynamic projects and learning new languages and libraries!
+Typescript is up next!

 #### LANGUAGES